 Most start-up businesses don’t last.
 55,000 Australian businesses went bust last year.
 Different sources suggest anywhere between 60% and 97% of new businesses won’t make it past 3 years.

-Our own recent entry into the world of start-ups has meant we’ve been exposed to a lot of what these start up experts say and do.
+Our own recent entry into that world has meant we’ve been exposed to a lot of what these start-up experts say and do.

 And we mean A LOT.
-What we’ve learned is it’s much easier to say you’re an expert than to show it.
-There’s a lot of claims of expertise out there, but not a lot of proof of it.
+And it seems that it’s easier to say you’re an expert than to show it.
+Lots of claims of expertise.
+But not much proof of it.